-- Khaki or navy colored Capri and long pants (no denim) - Khaki or navy colored knee-length shorts (no denim), no shorter than the touch point of the student's fingertip when arms are at his/her side (no frayed shorts) - Khaki or navy colored skirts and skorts (kilt or wrap style no denim), no shorter than the touch point of the student's fingertip when arms are at his/her side.
-Shorts must be worn under skirts and dresses at all times. - Khaki or navy jumper (no denim)
+- Khaki or navy colored Capri and long pants - No denim, leggings, athletic pants or ripped jeans may be worn - Khaki or navy colored knee-length shorts (no denim), no shorter than the touch point of the student's fingertip when arms are at their side (no frayed shorts) - Khaki or navy colored skirts and skorts (no denim), no shorter than the touch point of the student's fingertip when arms are at their side.
+Shorts must be worn under skirts and dresses at all times. - Khaki or navy jumper (no denim) - Khaki or navy colored leggings may be worn underneath other uniform apparel